johnwesonga/elm-poll/README.md

 # elm-poll
-Very simple implementation of an opinion poll using Elm
+Very simple implementation of an opinion poll using Elm.

 ---